yonga9121/tok_access/README.md

 ## Usage

-#### Imaging you have a User model and a mobile app in which a user want to sign up.
+#### Imagine you have a User model and a mobile app in which a user want to sign up.

 ```ruby
   # somewhere in a controller that handle the users registration